treshugart/galvatron/README.md

 This is especially useful when you're writing an open source library and you've got zero control over what your consumer is including with your library or framework.
 If you use Browserify you have to be careful because their shim will use whatever `require` is on the page if it's there before the shim.
 This means that it could potentially break the world.
 The solution according to an [open issue](https://github.com/substack/node-browserify/issues/790) is to change the AMD code.
 This doesn't help if you don't have control over other code on the page.

-#### UnAMD

-The `unamd` transform will no-op any AMD code that is traced by Galvatron.
-This might change in the future to only no-op anonymous modules.
-This is useful when you don't want to put your code through `r.js` just to make the `define` calls happy.
-If you're using CommonJS, you've probably got no use for them anyways.

 #### Custom Transformers

 You can also write custom transformers.
 A transformer is simply a function that takes two arguments.